The Nottinghamshire and District

 Schroders

-Schroders group was an early signatory of the UN Principles of Responsible
+Schroders Group was an early signatory of the UN Principles of Responsible

 Investment (PRI), supports the UN Global Compact initiative and the Sustainable